peblove/NeMo/README.md

-# NeMo (PyTorch TorchScript) ASR models to LiteRT (formerly TFLite) Direct Conversion
+# NeMo (PyTorch TorchScript) models to LiteRT (formerly TFLite) Direct Conversion

-This repository demonstrates how to directly convert NeMo ASR models to LiteRT (formerly TFLite) int8 quantized models without using ONNX as an intermediate step.
+This repository demonstrates how to directly convert NeMo models to LiteRT (formerly TFLite) int8 quantized models without using ONNX as an intermediate step.

 ## Environment Prerequisites